-I have laid out the context and probably the mistake is there for all to see.
+I have laid out the context and probably my first entrepreneurial mistake is there for all to see.
 But let me embarrass myself in detail, by breaking it down.

 An idea is beautiful.
 The beauty is that it has endless opportunities.
 Unfortunately, that's the painful part too - you need to make choices from the vast sea of options.
 When you haven't even started executing, your choice is defined by logic powered by ignorance.
 The tricky thing is that since it sounds logical, it might seem correct.